Abdelrahman-Amr/Sakila-Rest-API/README.md

 * Find all actors
 * Find actors by page
 * Find actor by id
-* Find actor by name
+* Find actors by name
 * Add a new actor
 * Edit actor
 * delete actor by id